• Skip to primary navigation

 Did you make this recipe?Mention @KitchenAtHoskins or tag #kitchenathoskins!

-• Gluten-free - Use gluten-free certified oats to make them gluten-free.
+Gluten-Free: Use certified gluten-free oats to make this recipe gluten-free.

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.